ATaimasov/vite-scss-js-template/README.md

 #### Organisation of styles

 - the necessary files for the styles are placed in the appropriate folders
-- global.scss - styles from the previous item are collected into the file.
-- each abstract folder (containing variables, mixins, functions) has a subfolder that contains a generic build file (it is without underscored)
 - internal functions that are used only in other functions and utilities are located in abstract/utils
+- each abstract folder (containing variables, mixins, functions) has a subfolder that contains a generic build file (it is without underscored: varibables.scss, mixins.scss, functios.scss). if you need to add a new mixin, function, variable for global use, just add it to one of generic build file

+##### How to use it
+- global.scss -  might of the scss are collected into the file. use in components styles (hero.scss, copyrights.scss, etc).
+- base.scss - all styles that you need for every page including global. use in pages styles (main.scss, contacts.scss, reviews.scss, etc).

 #### Using abilities of SCSS